Tax Strategy Document

-This strategy applies to TalkTalk Telecom Group PLC and its UK subsidiary companies in accordance with paragraph 16(2) of Schedule 19 to the Finance Act 2016 (‘the Schedule’).
+This strategy applies to TalkTalk Telecom Group PLC and its UK subsidiary companies in effect for the year ended 31 March 2019 in accordance with paragraph 16(2) of Schedule 19 to the Finance Act 2016 (‘the Schedule’).

 In this strategy, any references to ‘TalkTalk’ or the ‘Group’ means any, or all, of these entities.
 By publishing this strategy, the Group is complying with the requirements of the Schedule.